Export control guidelines on dual-use items for companies

 My product is not a dual-use item subject to export control regulations, and sanctions do not prevent its export.
 I suspect, however, that my products will end up in weapon of mass destruction or military end-use in sanctioned destinations.
 What should I do?

-Exporters must comply with this obligation even if the products do not belong to the product categories listed in Annex I of the EU Regulation(Link to another website.)
+In other words, this obligation applies to both exporters and brokers even if the items are not included in the relevant category contained in Annex 1 of the EU Regulation(Link to another website.)
 (Opens New Window).

 How do I know if my products include defence material or are dual-use items subject to authorisation and listed in the EU Control List of Dual-Use Items?